-When designing a biomagnetic separation strategy it is easy to get caught up in the properties of the superparamagnetic beads and their functional coatings.
+When designing a magnetic separation strategy, it is easy to get caught up in the properties of the superparamagnetic beads and how to coat them with the biomolecule of interest (antibodies, antigens, DNA, RNA, oligonucleotides, aptamers...).
 It is exciting to choose a bead and tailor its surface ligands to perfectly match your target molecule, but don’t stop there!
 The magnetic separation rack is equally important to a successful identification, isolation, or enrichment protocol.
-After all, a perfectly designed bead will be useless without a properly designed magnetic rack to recover it from solution.
+After all, a perfectly designed bead will be useless without a properly designed magnetic rack to efficiently recover it from the solution.

 A properly designed magnetic separation rack is essential

-- Classic separation racks generate a magnetic force that changes with distance from the retention area.
+- Classic magnetic separation racks generate a magnetic force that changes with distance from the retention area.
 The problem with this design is that a high retention force is needed to collect the beads farthest from the retention area at the expense of the beads closest to the retention area.
-Excessive force generates irreversible aggregates closest to the retention area, especially if the separation time is large due the slow separation speed of the beads farthest away.
+Excessive force generates irreversible aggregates closest to the retention area, especially if the separation time is largely due to the slow separation speed of the beads farthest away.
 This lack of consistency may be confusing, and troubleshooters may erroneously look for problems with the beads or coating process.
-Much time and money can be wasted this way when the problem is really a result of the inhomogeneous force from a poorly designed separation device.
-The retention force must be uniform at any distance away from the retention area so that it can affect the farthest beads and avoid losses or very large separation times.
+Much time and money can be wasted this way when the problem is a result of the inhomogeneity of the magnetic force from a poorly designed separation device.
+The magnetic force must be uniform at any distance away from the retention area so that it can affect the farthest beads and avoid losses or very large separation times.

 Sepmag manufactures advanced biomagnetic separation racks that offer fast separation time and high recoverability rates.
-These separation racks ensure that a gentle homogeneous magnetic force is applied during the separation process, and also incorporate real-time monitoring of the process.
-While the operator can often visualize when separation is complete by watching the solution change from cloudy to clear, software such as the Sepmag quality control recording (QCR) system can automatically track the progress of the sort, provide quantitative feedback, and diagnose problems as early as possible.
-Additionally, the use of standard separation curves for system calibration guarantees a high quality and consistent separation time after time.
+These separation racks ensure that a constant magnetic force is applied during the separation process, and also incorporate real-time monitoring of the process.
+While the operator can often visualize when separation is complete by watching the solution change from cloudy to clear, software such as the Sepmag MONITOR automatically tracks the progress of the sort, providing quantitative feedback.
+Separation time can be properly defined effects of changes in the viscosity of the buffer can be quantified, and identify problems that may affect the separation efficiency.

 - Magnetic Beads for Immunoprecipitationof Protein Complexes